brent-stone/avengercon_2024/docs/workshop/2_pros_cons.md

 `asyncio` to maximize C-based computations, we'll still be spinning up multiple Python interpreters with megabytes of overhead per instance.

-Python is great to get going and rapidly prototype a solution to problems.
+Python is great to get going and rapidly prototype solutions.
 Once a project starts involving Gigabytes+ and Mbps+ of data, it's probably time to seriously consider incorporating a language that supports threads.